One. One is the loneliest number since the number two…

 All of the above goals can be measured with the results + a free tool you can add to your site, called Google analytics.
 You can totally make up your own goal, just make sure it’s specific enough that you can measure it.

 For example, let’s revisit the example of wanting 2 inquiries per month.
-If I see that if 100 people (on Google analytics) visit my site in one month and only 1 person (the results) actually filled it out, that leaves me with only a 1% conversion rate.
+If I see that if 100 people visit my site in one month and only 1 person actually filled it out the form (the results), that leaves me with only a 1% conversion rate.

-- Do I need to give people more info (like the process, a portfolio or testimonials) before they are directed to the contact page?
+- Do I need to give people more info (like the process, a portfolio or testimonials) before they are directed to the contact page or opt-in form?

-- Am I clearly showing and telling the value of my product/service?
+- Am I clearly showing and telling the value of my product/service/free offer?

-Small changes are best, so adjust one thing and see if anything changes in a month.
-Review your numbers and repeat.
+If you already have a site, small changes are best, so adjust one or two things and see if anything changes in a month.
+After a month, review your numbers and repeat.

 Once your site starts performing well, you can add in an additional goal or 2.